top of page

 THIURETHI CASTLE

-Thiurethi Castle was built during the time it was still called Khiurthi.
+The Castle of Thiurethi was built during the time when it was still called Khiurthi.
 It is located on the slope of a high mountain, with the Citadel of Thiurethi spread out far below.
-It is one of the largest kingdoms, second only to Dorhan, and one of the most respected for its history and the protection it provides at the Port of Thiureth, which is nothing more than a large citadel guarded by a massive wall.
+It is one of the largest kingdoms, after Dorhan, and one of the most respected for its history and the protection it offers at the Port of Thiureth, which is nothing more than a large citadel protected by a great wall.

 THIUR WALL

-The Thiur Wall is incredibly tall.
-It was constructed with large and sturdy stones, spanning from North to South and protecting the entrance that leads to the fortifications of the Citadel and Thiurethi Castle, along with the outposts and the Port of Thiureth.
-The great wall is guarded and garrisoned by the Thiurun Onck and Thiurun Fend Forts, built at different times according to the needs and urges of the era.
+The Wall of Thiur stands incredibly tall.
+It was built with large, sturdy stones, stretching from North to South and safeguarding the entrance that leads to the fortifications of the Citadel and the Castle of Thiurethi, along with the outposts and the Port of Thiureth.
+The great wall is protected and manned by the Forts Thiurun Onck and Thiurun Fend, constructed at different times according to the needs and urgencies of the era.

 THIURUN ONCK FORT

-The Fort of the South, known as Thiurun Onck Fort, is located at the southernmost point of the Thiur Wall and guards the southern entrance of the kingdom of Thiurethi.
+Known as the Southern Fort, Fort Thiurun Onck is located at the southern end of the Wall of Thiur and guards the southern entrance of the kingdom of Thiurethi.
 It is three times larger than Thiurun Fend.
-Erroneously referred to as a fort, Thiurun Onck Fort is, in reality, considered a small citadel in modern times, consisting of several buildings that were once used as trading posts with Luxur and Lurhumur, among other nearby outposts.
-It features numerous sentinel towers and, in times of war, has the capacity to accommodate up to three thousand soldiers of Thiurethi.
+Erroneously referred to as a fort, Fort Thiurun Onck is actually considered a small citadel today, composed of several buildings that were once used as a trading point with Luxur and Lurhumur, among other nearby outposts.
+It has numerous watchtowers and, in times of war, can accommodate up to three thousand soldiers from Thiurethi.

 THIURUN FEND FORT

-Located in the northern part, Fort Thiurun Fend is smaller compared to Fort South, but this is due to specific reasons.
-It was the first of the forts to be built, and for that reason, everything that had not been planned for it was improved in Fort Onck.
-The urgency in its construction was due to the problems faced at the time with the rival kingdoms of Ashin and Anuiönder.
-With the need to be prepared for potential attacks, it ended up being less planned and much smaller than Fort Thiurun Onck, which was built in times of peace and tranquility.
-However, it's not possible to make comparisons between the two.
-While Onck even developed trade – until it was transferred to the kingdom's citadel – Fort Thiurun Fend was specifically created for military activities, and as a result, its entire structure is geared towards that purpose.
+Located in the Northern part, Fort Thiurun Fend is smaller than the Southern Fort, but this is due to specific circumstances.
+It was the first of the forts to be constructed, and consequently, everything that had not been planned for it was enhanced in Fort Onck.
+The urgency of its construction was due to the issues faced at the time with the rival kingdoms of Ashin and Anuiönder.
+Due to the need to prepare for potential attacks, it ended up being less well-planned and much smaller than Fort Thiurun Onck, which was constructed during times of peace and tranquility.
+However, comparisons between the two are not feasible.
+While Onck developed trade—until that was transferred to the kingdom's citadel—Fort Thiurun Fend was created specifically for military activities, and thus its entire structure is geared towards that purpose.

 The lineage of the kingdom of Thiurethi is directly connected to the First Lineage of Urhul.
-Like the other lineages that settled in Ernt-nador, Thiurethi, initially known as Khiurthi, eventually mixed its blood with other lineages and, over time, lost the divine power bestowed by the gods.
-Respecting the existing traditions in Anahkólion, Thiurethi became one of the great kingdoms of Ernt-nador, the Known World.
+Like the other lineages that established themselves in Ernt-nador, Thiurethi, which was initially called Khiurthi, ended up mixing its blood with other lineages and soon lost the divine power bestowed by the gods.
+By respecting the existing traditions in Anahkólion, Thiurethi became one of the great kingdoms of Ernt-nador, the Known World.

 CURRENT KING OF THIURETHI.

-In the year 1974 of the Wizards' Time, the current king of Thiurethi is King Unthis, son of Unthan.
+In the year 1974 of the Time of the Wizards, the current king of Thiurethi is King Unthis, son of Unthan.

 KING UNTHIS